 How many South London football clubs?

-It's a hotbed of footballing talent and a huge contributor to the Premier League and English national team in terms of players produced, but South London is the least successful area of the capital in terms of trophies.
-Nevertheless, there are plenty of teams.
-Nine can be found from the seventh tier up.
+South London is a hotbed of footballing talent and a huge contributor to the Premier League and English national team in terms of players produced, but is also the least successful area of the capital in terms of trophies.
+Nevertheless, there are plenty of teams – at least nine can be found from the seventh tier up.

 List of football teams in South London below: